top of page

 Photo by Mira Feifei Ye-Flanagan

 Ye Chun / 叶春 (Surname: Ye) is a bilingual Chinese American writer and literary translator.
 She was born in Luoyang, China and came to the U.S. in 1999.
 She received an MFA in Poetry from the University of Virginia and a PhD in Literature and Creative Writing from the University of Missouri.
-She has published two books of poetry, Travel Over Water and Lantern Puzzle, which won the Berkshire Prize.
-Her novel in Chinese,《海上的桃树》(Peach Tree in the Sea) was published by 人民文学出版社 / People’s Literature Publishing House in 2011.
-She has received three Pushcart Prizes — for "The Luoyang Poem” in 2016, story "Milk" in 2017, and story "Hao" in 2019, as well as two Pushcart Prize Special Mention.
-Her collection of stories, Hao, is out from Catapult in September 2021.
+She is the author of Straw Dogs of the Universe (a novel), Hao (stories), a novel in Chinese,《海上的桃树》(Peach Tree in the Sea), and two books of poetry, Travel Over Water and Lantern Puzzle.

 She is represented by Caroline Eisenmann at Frances Goldin Literary Agency.